Tablets and e-book Readers

 Many people don't realise that the quoted hard disk space on the various Pads is not all available for use.
 The sophisticated operating systems and installed applications take a sizable portion.
 For instance, if you get a 64Gb Microsoft Surface only 21Gb is available to store you pictures, videos, music and additional apps.

-The iPad4, which has superceded the ipad2 and 3, has the higher definition screen, is currently priced from £399.
-You can pay more depending on the size of the memory (up to 128Gb) and whether it connects by Wi-Fi (local wireless connection) or 3G (satellite).
-It has a bright 14 x 10 glass screen.
-It is fast, connecting to a wi-fi connection almost instantly when the start button is pressed and it displays a number of standard icons, such as email, browser (Safari).calender, maps, photos, iTunes, camera etc. The normal method of operation is to touch or press and icon to get to the next screen.
+The iPad Air, which is superior to the ipad2 and has a higher definition screen, is currently priced from £340.
+You can pay more depending on the size of the memory (up to 128Gb) and whether it connects by Wi-Fi (local wireless connection) or 3G (satellite) Like the earlier iPads it has a bright glass screen.
+It is fast, connecting to a wi-fi connection almost instantly when the start button is pressed and it displays a number of standard icons, such as email, browser (Safari).calender, maps, photos, camera etc. The normal method of operation is to touch or press an icon to get to the next screen.
 Its really impressive and intuitive feature (now common on a number of mobile phones) is to swipe the screen from one side to the other or top to bottom, revealing other icons, photographs or emails.
 Beyond this feature I have found the iPad considerably LESS intuitive, requiring a rethink from PC habits.
 Returning to the 'home page' requires one to press the Start button or to 'grab' the screen with all fingers.
 Pressing an icon, rather than tapping it makes all the icons dither around, which gives the opportunity to rearrange icons, move them to another page or delete the 'app' completely.
 The email button shows the number of unread emails you have.
 Pressing it shows a split screen with the list of emails on the left and the text on the right.
 The next hurdle is to print them. iPads do not have USB sockets (surprising), so I had to order a wireless printer, which works fine (and enables me to print from other PCs).
 Some iPads have mini memory card slots, which would be useful and some have a slot for a phone SIM card.
 Transferring pictures to it was a mystery.
 Suddenly all my favourite pictures appeared.
 Pictures can be downloaded from emails easily enough.
 But connecting the pad to the PC via its power socket (!) with the charger cable allows you to connect to an iTunes folder on the PC.
 They hope you will start buying music.
 Not for nothing Apple is bigger than Microsoft.
 Synchronising it the name of the game.
 If you have an iPhone and iPod these can all be synchronised either by cable or wirelessly through "The Cloud"

 Surprisingly, connecting The iPad to the PC does not recharge it (a shame), so you have to swap that cable often.
 The battery is reasonable, just about a full day's use.
 When the rechargeable battery wears out you have to take it to Apple or throw the thing away (no serviceable parts).